 Ergonomists, or human factors specialists, are concerned with the relationship between people and their surroundings, and the equipment they use.
-They design or improve objects, systems or people’s working or leisure environments.
+They use knowledge of physiology and anatomy to design or improve objects, systems or people’s working or leisure environments.
 Alternative job titles include usability professional, human factors engineer or health and safety specialist.

 You could be: